MK316/Spring2023/Engling/Group_project.md

 + The end product should be recorded as a video and shared.

 + Any tool can be used, but the group that demonstrates the most effective presentation with the most easy-to-understand explanations will receive the highest score.

+## Other guidelines

++ Video shouldn't be longer than 15 minutes.
++ Member contributions should be described at the end of the video.
++ Peer votes will be included in the group evaluation.